iszczesniak/cpp/callable/index.md

 accessible: the global scope, the class scope, the function scope, and the block scope.

+The `capture-list` can be empty.
+In that case only the parameters of the `param-list` are available in the `function-body`.
+Example:

+{% highlight c++ %}
+{% include_relative capture2.cc %}
+{% endhighlight %}

 The `capture-list` can begin with the default policy of capturing variables either by value or by reference.
 If a default capture policy is given, *all variables* are captured, and we do not have to list them.

-We set the default capture by value policy with `=`, and the default capture by reference policy with `&`.
+We set the default capture-by-value policy with `=`.
+When a variable is captured by value, the closure has a copy of the variable as a member field, i.e., the member field was initialized by copying the value of the captured value.
 For example:

 {% highlight c++ %}
 {% include_relative capture2.cc %}
 {% endhighlight %}

+We set the default capture-by-reference policy with `&`.

 ## Examples